-A job letter, often synonymous with cover letter, is a letter or an email for sending the CV stating your interest in a job opportunity.
+A job application letter, often synonymous with cover letter, is a letter or an email for sending the CV stating your interest in a job opportunity.
 In the present times, job seekers have the facility to email the job application to hiring managers.
 The purpose of a job application email is to provide complete information about your experience and skills to the recruiter in a quick and simplified manner.
 It is a unique way to convey your interest in a particular job role in an organization.

 Sending a job application email to apply for a job is imperative for landing a job interview.
-Nowadays, the majority of employers ask for an application letter that helps them to shortlist job seekers for final interview call.
+Nowadays, the majority of employers ask for a job application letter that helps them to shortlist job seekers for the final interview call.
 This article includes everything you need to know and refer to when writing a job application letter including things like how to send an email for a job opportunity, what to write in an email when sending your resume/CV and also a sample email for sending resume/CV for applying to a job opportunity.
-Before understanding how to write a job letter, let us see how a CV is different from it.
+Before understanding how to write a job request letter/email, let us see how a CV is different from it.

 While a CV focuses on highlighting the details about your work history, accomplishments, skills such as Accounts Jobs, Banking Jobs etc. or qualifications in detail, a job letter mainly explains to the hiring manager that what makes you a potential candidate for the job opening.
 It also gives an insight into why you are interested in the job opening, your career summary and how you are apt for the job.

 At the time of assessing an application letter, hiring managers consider two key points: